IMG-0178.jpg

 Frederic is also a long-standing supporting member of the Chinese Medicine and Acupuncture Association of Canada (CMAAC)

-He regularly plays volleyball and loves to play chess.
-He has recently been learning to line dance and absolutely loves it!
+He loves to play chess!
 His life motto is to be true to who he is and keep life simple as possible - and patients love him for his straightforwardness and sense of humour!